Nicki Minaj Shades Travis Scott and Kylie Jenner for Album Promotion

-Nicki Minaj Shades Travis Scott and Kylie Jenner After Her Album Isn’t No. 1
+Nicki Minaj Shades Travis Scott for Using Kylie Jenner to Promote His New Album

 Well this is awkward!

-Nicki Minaj isn’t too pleased that fellow rapper Travis Scott landed the no. 1 album of the week the same week her album, Queen, was released.
+Nicki Minaj isn’t too pleased that rapper Travis Scott's Astroworld is no. 1 the same week as the release of her album, Queen.

-On Sunday, the 35-year-old ten-time GRAMMY nominee took to Twitter to air her grievances against Scott and the promotion of his new album Astroworld.
+On Sunday, the 35-year-old GRAMMY nominee took to Twitter to air her grievances against Scott and the promotion of his new album.

-She went on to add, “I put my blood sweat & tears into writing a dope album only for Travis Scott to have Kylie Jenner post a tour pass telling ppl to come see her & Stormi. lol.
-Im actually laughing. #Queen broke the record of being number 1 in 86 countries.
-Thank Jesus & thank you to my fans.”
+She went on to add, “I put my blood sweat and tears into writing a dope album only for Travis Scott to have Kylie Jenner post a tour pass telling ppl to come see her and Stormi. lol.
+I'm actually laughing. #Queen broke the record of being number 1 in 86 countries.
+Thank Jesus and thank you to my fans.”

 Minaj also tweeted, “My first album sold 400k.
 No one is doing that with debut albums now.
 So I’m so grateful.
 I lost out on 12 hours of sales and did 200k in one week after I was supposedly cancelled.
 I bit my tongue last #QueenRadio but I won’t On Tuesday.
 I love you guys so much.”

-Scott’s Astroworld made it to no. 1 on the Billboard 200 charts in his debut week.
-Earlier this week, Scott’s girlfriend Jenner posted about his upcoming tour, writing, “Me and storm ready for tour,” adding a link to his site, which went out to her 113 million followers.
+Scott’s Astroworld made it to no. 1 on the Billboard 200 charts in its debut week.
+This past week, Jenner posted about Scott's upcoming tour to her 113 million Instagram followers, writing, “Me and storm ready for tour."
+She also included a link to his site.

-Minaj doesn't seem to have a beef with the Kardashian-Jenner family.
-In fact, Kim Kardashian attended her album launch party hours before Kylie's 21st birthday celebration.
-But Minaj is also close pals with Rob Kardashian's ex, Blac Chyna, who was previously engaged to Kylie's ex, Tyga, before he left her for Kylie.
+Despite her recent rant, Minaj doesn't seem to have a beef with the Kardashian-Jenner family.
+In fact, Kim Kardashian West attended her album launch party hours before Kylie's 21st birthday party.
+Minaj is also close pals with Rob Kardashian's ex, Blac Chyna, who was previously engaged to Kylie's ex, Tyga.

 For more, watch the clip below: